ML-Guided Primal Heuristics for Mixed Binary Quadratic Programs

-As shown in Table. \ref{tab:corssresults} and Fig. \ref{fig_primal_gap_tranfer}, RENS is a strong baseline for WFLOP.
-While the ML-based WCE method adapted from MILPs outperforms RENS in the in-domain inference in the previous section, it fails to outperform RENS on the Hawaii and Great Lakes groups in the cross-regional study.
-However, our proposed extension, which combines the CL and WCE losses, improves cross-regional generalization and outperforms RENS (and all other methods) in terms of PG, PI, and \# wins across all three regions.
-The success of ML-guided methods in making high quality wind farm layout predictions in unseen regions indicates that the distributional summarization of 10 years of simulated wind data can adequately represent relevant attributes of offshore wind patterns across geographically different regions.
-This may be due to the spatiotemporal dependence between weather phenomena in the underlying wind simulation models used to generate the data.
+\paragraph{Results and Discussion} As shown in Table \ref{tab:corssresults} and Fig. \ref{fig_primal_gap_tranfer}, RENS is a strong baseline for WFLOP.
+While the WCE-based ML method adapted from MILPs outperforms RENS in the in-domain settings of the previous section, it fails to do so in the cross-regional study.
+Our proposed extension, which combines the CL and WCE losses, improves cross-regional generalization and outperforms RENS---and all other baselines---in PG, PI, and \# wins in the California and Great Lakes regions.
+In the Hawaii region, CL+WCE does not surpass RENS in PI, but it outperforms RENS in PG and \# wins.
+One explanation for the ability of ML-guided methods to predict high-quality wind farm layouts in unseen regions is that the distributional summary of 10 years of simulated wind data can adequately capture the relevant attributes of offshore wind patterns across geographically distinct regions.

-We show an example of final wind farm layouts predicted by the best performing methods.
+Additionally, we show an example of final wind farm layouts predicted by the best performing methods.
 Fig.~\ref{fig:wflop} shows the solutions returned by the best performing methods in Table~\ref{tab:corssresults} in each category: adapted ML (WCE), extended ML (CL+WCE), and non-ML (RENS).
 The CL+WCE layout solution leads to a 17\% reduction in wind speed losses due to wake effects compared to the WCE layout solution (the second best solution).
 Wind speed losses impact power production and are a function of turbine placement.
 And although it is also a function of the distribution of the wind scenarios, greater turbine spacing will often lead to lessened wake effects and less wind speed loss.
 Thus, the improvement in objective value in the design in Fig. \ref{fig:wflop}(c) may be attributed to the slightly more dispersed turbine clustering.